nginx/unit-docs/source/installation.rst

 You can install NGINX Unit in four alternative ways:

 - Choose from our official :ref:`binary packages <installation-precomp-pkgs>` for a few popular systems.
-They are as easy to use as any other packaged software and suit most purposes straight out of the box.
+They're as easy to use as any other packaged software and suit most purposes straight out of the box.

 - If your preferred OS or language version is missing from the official package